- Wash your hands

 External auditory canal: look for wax; erythema; swelling; flaky skin; discharge (is it custard-like mucopurulent, full of black Aspergillus spores or watery?); foreign body; masses (furuncle, exotoses, osteoma); vesicles; granulomata.

-Tympanic membrane: look at the four quadrants (in particular the attic, handle of malleus and light reflex); look for perforations, retraction pockets, crusts, bulging, grommets and the colour of the tympanic membrane (is it dull, erythematous or bloody or can you see a fluid level?).
+Tympanic membrane: look at the four quadrants (in particular the pars tensa); look for perforations, retraction pockets, accumulation of keratin, crusts, bulging, grommets and the colour of the tympanic membrane (is it dull, erythematous or bloody or can you see a fluid level?).

 You should hold the otoscope correctly: like a pen; your right hand to the patient's right ear and vice versa; using your little finger to balance your hand against their cheek.